jitu-121/Weather-info-app/README.md

 **Files you might change next**
 - `script.js` — add proper API key management, error handling, or extra data (humidity, wind, forecast)
-- `styles.css` — fine-tune the Gen Z aesthetic to your taste (more neon, pastel, or muted pastels)
+- `styles.css` — fine-tune the aesthetic to your taste (more neon, pastel, or muted pastels)

 **Credits & License**
 - UI inspired by modern glassmorphism + colorful gradient trends.
 - Feel free to reuse or adapt — no license specified (add one if you plan to publish).

-If you want, I can:
-- Add SVG weather icons into the UI,
-- Wire up an OpenWeatherMap example with a placeholder and instructions for inserting your API key,
-- Or produce a smaller pastel color variant.
-Which would you like next?